zeldox258/GetirFrontEnd/README.md

 handleOnCondition(cond: boolean, fn: GenericFunction, args?: any[]): (() => void | null);
 ```
 Runs a function on the condition.
 If condition is not met then runs a null function.

+We get all data from our server which in localhost:5000
+so we have to start server with "npm run server" method than
+we can start our program.